 The BA (Hons.) in Social Care is a three year honours degree programme (Level 8) which qualifies graduates to work as social care workers.
 It is located in DIT Grangegorman, Dublin 7.
+DIT was the first provider of social care education in Ireland and this programme traces its roots to 1974.

 Admission to Year one is via the CAO.
 The Entry Requirements are six Leaving Certificate subjects, including minimum grades of 2 H5s, O6/H7 in Maths and O6/H7 in English or Irish.
 Fetac level 5 applicants must have a minimum of five distinctions.
 More detail for Fetac level 5 applicants can be found [here].